itjallingii/PythonProjectQuarter1/README.md

 # Research questions
-Introductie op ondervoeding in landen gelegen in de sub-sahara.
+Opbouw report
+- Introductie van onderzoeksvraag: optie 1: To what extend is the way food is produced related to hunger in sub-saharan africa and how will this trend develop until 2030? optie 2: What indicators strongly relate to the production of food in sub-sahara africa and and how will the overall trend in hunger in SS africa look like?
-Verschillen van honger aan de hand van het gebruik van landbouwgrond, innovaties en voedselproductie.
+- Uitwerken onderzoeksvraag aan de hand van analyseren data & graphs
+- Schatten van toekomst met regressie analyse / trend analyses.
 Aan de hand van deze gegevens een schatting maken voor al deze veriabelen, maar vooral het effect op de ondervoeding/voedseltekort

 # PythonProjectQuarter1
 SUBJECT